jurmerlo/local-lua-debugger-vscode/README.md

-# Local Lua Debugger for Visual Studio Code
+# `Second` Local Lua Debugger for Visual Studio Code

 A simple Lua debugger which requires no additional dependencies.